himasaila111/Bike_repair_website/README.md

 * open the html code with live server or enter the folder path in browser
 * here we go with an Attractive Roar Bike website

-## To switch to "contact_us" page
+## switch to "contact_us" page
-* Click on contactbutton
+* Click on contact button
-* you will smootly redirect to contact page
+* you will smootly redirect to another page
 * where in that page you can get a simple CONTACT US form